MatthewFlatt/SOCAutoLinkDatabases/README.md

 # SOCAutoLinkDatabases
 Scripts for customers to automatically link databases for many users.

+A master LinkedDatabases.xml file must be produced by linking the required databases in SQL Source Control.

 Currently works only for TFS and the Shared database model.

 Needs to be run on the SSMS client machine, logged in with the user, with SQL Source Control installed.